Hanford Mills Museum News Release

 “With ice cream, jumping frogs, steam power, live music, fishing on the Mill pond, waterwheels, and local food, we have all the ingredients for a unique and happy Fourth of July,” says Callahan.

 The Independence Day Celebration on July 4 runs from 10 am to 4 pm, with the Museum site open until 5 pm.
 The Independence Day Celebration is included with regular admission.
 Hanford Mills Museum is located at 51 County Highway 12 in East Meredith, at the intersection of Delaware County Routes 10 & 12, just 10 miles from Oneonta, and 15 miles from Delhi.

 About Hanford Mills Museum

-Hanford Mills Museum operates an authentic water- and steam-powered historic site, which includes a sawmill, gristmill and woodworking shop.
-The mission of Hanford Mills Museum is to inspire audiences of all ages to explore connections among energy, technology, natural resources and entrepreneurship in rural communities with a focus on sustainable choices.
-The museum, which is listed on the National and New York State Registers of Historic Places, will open for the 2018 season on May 16.
+Hanford Mills Museum operates an authentic water- and steam-powered historic site.
+The mission of Hanford Mills Museum is to inspire audiences of all ages to explore connections among energy, technology, natural resources and entrepreneurship in rural communities, with a focus on sustainable choices.
+The Museum, which is listed on the National and New York State Registers of Historic Places, is open Wednesdays-Sundays, 10 am – 5 pm.

 Children 12 and under, and Museum members receive free admission.
 Admission is $9 for adults and teens, $7 for seniors and AAA members, and $4.50 for retired military.
 Hanford Mills participates in the National Endowment for the Arts Blue Star Museum Initiative, so all active duty Military and their families receive free admission.
 Through the Museums for All program, anyone with an EBT card also receives free admission.
 East Meredith residents (13757) and nearby zip codes also get free admission.
 For more information, visit hanfordmills.org or call 607.278.5744.